Colorado Springs, CO, Schools with Health Care Degrees

 Bachelor of Science in Nursing

-The BSN program at this school provides students with the basic education necessary to enter the professional nursing practice at hospitals and other health care centers.
-Courses include anatomy and physiology, chemistry, nutrition, microbiology, health promotion, foundation of nursing, pathophysiology and community health.
+The BSN program at this school provides students with the basic education necessary to enter the professional nursing practice at hospitals and other healthcare centers.
+Courses include anatomy and physiology, chemistry, nutrition, microbiology, health promotion, the foundation of nursing, pathophysiology and community health.

 Pikes Peak Community College

 Another public school to offer health care programs in Colorado Springs is Pikes Peak Community College.
 This 2-year school offers associate degree and certificate programs to almost 14,000 students each year.
-The college offers health care related degree programs that prepare students to move on to 4-year undergraduate programs or directly enter the health care field in an assisting capacity.
+The college offers health care-related degree programs that prepare students to move on to 4-year undergraduate programs or directly enter the healthcare field in an assisting capacity.
+The following are examples of a few available programs.

 Associate of Science in Pre-Allied Health